Butte County Car Accident Lawyers

 - Distracted Driving — Drivers who look at their phones, eat, or talk too much while driving are not fully focused.
 Taking your eyes off the road for even a second can lead to a crash.

 - Drowsy Driving — Driving while tired is dangerous.
-According to the National Sleep Foundation, drowsy driving plays a role in about one out of every five deadly crashes.
+According to the National Sleep Foundation, drowsy driving plays a role in over 20% of fatal crashes.

-- Reckless Driving — Some drivers follow too closely, weave through traffic, run red lights, or ignore stop signs.
+- Reckless Driving — Some drivers follow too closely, weave through traffic, run red lights, or fail to stop at stop signs.
 These risky actions often cause accidents.

 - Speeding — Going too fast makes it harder to stop or avoid a crash.
 A 2023 report shows Butte County had one of the highest rates of speeding-related deaths in California counties.